Sep-Fading/pywal-wallpaper-cycler/README.md

 ### Custom theme command

-The script uses `wall` by default.
+The script uses `wall` by default, I just copied it into this repo if you want inspiration for your own setup or copying it.
 To change:

 ```python
 THEME_COMMAND = "wall"  # Change to your command
 # e.g., "feh --bg-scale", "nitrogen --set-auto", etc.
 ```

-### Different color distance algorithm

-For perceptually uniform matching, you could implement CIELAB distance instead of RGB.
-See `IMPROVEMENTS.md` for details.

 ## 🗑️ Uninstallation